crest-summit/summit-help/summit/checklists/proposal/computerJustification-action-help.md

-Proposal Team - please attach a document answering these questions.
+Proposal Team - please answer these questions in the comments.

 1. How is the computer necessary to fulfill the project's scope of work?